Dateline: Kuala Lumpur, Malaysia

 If the right fundamentals are in place, I would like to be a citizen of countries that have these resources.
 However, you will want to avoid the types of countries that are going to let millions of people flood their small population and overrun the resources that are available.

-New Zealand is a popular location for many people to obtain a second citizenship for more reasons than the country’s natural resources.
-They have clean water, but they also have other resources, it is far away from everything else, the government is stable, and though the taxes are high, people feel that in a time of crisis it is so far away that they’re not going to be competing with hordes of migrants trying to get into the country.
+New Zealand is a popular second citizenship location for many people for more reasons than the country’s natural resources.
+They have clean water but they also have other resources: it is far away from everything else, the government is stable, and though the taxes are high, people feel that in a time of crisis it is so far away that they’re not going to be competing with hordes of migrants trying to get into the country.

 You’re not going to have diseases either and everything is going to be under control because it is a small, orderly country where you could basically survive on your own if world conditions ever demanded it.
 I’m not a doomsday guy, but it is good to be aware of what to do and where you can go for safety in case of natural disasters.